How to get rid of spider mites on cannabis naturally. Prevent spider mites from ruining your weed plants during flowering or veg.

-Predatory Mites are anthropods used for biological control of pest spider mites.
-These living warriors do not bite people and cause no damage to plants.
-Whether you’re growing indoors, outdoors or in a greenhouse, predatory mites are a great organic solution to spider mite infestations.
+Summary: Predatory mites are anthropods used for biological control of pest spider mites.
+Predatory mites feed on all life stages of pest spider mites and other small anthropods, such as thrips.
+Whether you’re growing indoors, outdoors, or in a greenhouse, predatory mites are an ideal organic solution to spider mite infestations.

 What are Spider Mites?